(All fields required)

 Kristin Melton, MD, has an interest in studying the tissues that signal to the neural crest, such as the endothelium and cranial mesoderm, and the signaling pathways utilized by these tissues.
 Using embryo culture techniques, cell culture and transgenic mouse models, Dr. Melton is investigating the interaction between the endothelium and the neural crest.
 Microarray has also been used to identify a number of mesoderm-specific genes that may play key roles in craniofacial development.

-Dr. Melton is a practicing neonatologist and attends at the RCNIC in Cincinnati Children’s Hospital.
+Dr. Melton is a practicing neonatologist and attends at the RCNIC in Cincinnati Children’s Hospital Medical Center.
 Her clinical interests include newborns with complex congenital anomalies and genetic defects, as well as a focus on family-centered care.

 Gibb S, Zagorska A, Melton K, Tenin G, Vacca I, Trainor P, Maroto M, Dale JK.
 Interfering with Wnt signalling alters the periodicity of the segmentation clock.
 Dev Biol.
 2009 Jun 1;330(1):21-31.